opoupeney/dfd/source/devguide/web-gcs/webgc-prop-main-display.rst

 Display
 =======

-This is a property to show or hide a Text of Label.
+Display is a property to show or hide a :term:`GC`.
+If the value is *true* the GC is displayed.
+When the value is *false* the GC is hidden.

 |